-This is a trick question….the answer is to plan by time AND task!!
+This is a trick question – do I plan by time or task?….the answer – plan by time AND task!!

 Please don’t panic, I am not going to overwhelm you with some new crazy planning style that requires two hours and three pages of a notebook per day.
 This way to plan might just revolutionise your productivity.
 I know that’s a grand claim, but I really believe this way to plan is the best thing since sliced bread.

 We all have the same amount of time: twenty four hours per day.
 We all have the choice about how that time will be used.
 Just as we are encouraged to spend money that is within budget, I think we should really be mindful of our time and use our time budget wisely.
 But, on the other side of the coin, there are always those thoughts that come into our head, like…oh I must get around to unsubscribing from useless emails!!
 There are tasks that come into our mind that we really do want to do.
 But the idea of micro-planning every minute of our day….who wants that?

 So…what can we do to harmonise these two very different types of planning?

 First of all, get an app on your phone that allows you to brain dump all those tasks that come into your head!

 Next, each week spend a little bit of time (and I mean a LITTLE bit) putting together a master plan for your week.
 You will need just two sections, a time master plan and a task master plan.